jinghuazhao/software-notes/envirs/README.md

 sudo pip install MySQL-python
 ```

+It is necessary to use --user option without super-user privilege.

 PyStan is available with `pip install pystan` which uses matplotlib, https://github.com/matplotlib and Tkinter, established with `sudo apt install python-tk` or `sudo apt install python3-tk`.

 ```python